Adapting the Design Sprint

 Debrief (10 min)

 Show, don’t tell

-I’m still not the best facilitator, but with each group I learn something new.
+I’m still improving in my role as facilitator, but with each group I learn something new.
 What I have learned to do is show the participants what they’re getting into before they begin.
 It offers reassurance if it’s their first time working with this process.
-In general, people are interested in understanding the Design Thinking methodology, so show them one of the 600 charts that describe it.
+In general, people are interested in understanding the Design Thinking methodology, so show them one of the many charts that describe it.
 Show them how ugly and quick crazy 8 sketches should be.
 Show them what a solution sketch can look like.
 In this particular Sprint, I found I also needed to show the group why taking notes on post-its was important.
 Without seeing what we’d do with them next, they assumed it wasn’t that necessary.
 Even if you’re facilitating, don’t be afraid to jump in and participate.
-Show them what to do and why it’s important to the process.
+Show participants what to do and why it’s important to the process.